OldManSpb/KpSmsBliss/README.md

 Send messages automatically
 -------------------------
-Automatic messages can sent by automatic control module
+Automatic messages can be sent by automatic control module